Contractual and non-contractual terms.

 In looking at the “employment package”, confusion can easily arise between benefits to which employees are contractually entitled and benefits that are discretionary i.e. the employer can choose whether or not they will apply in a particular instance.

 Clearly identifying contractual and non-contractual benefits helps to reduce confusion.

 The wording associated with any benefits can also be misleading.
-The use of such words as "entitled" has led to courts or tribunals deciding that the term should be construed as a contractual right (Court of Appeal: Keeley v Fosroc International Ltd 2006).
-It is not wise, for example, if sick pay is intended to be discretionary for the employer to then make a statement in the handbook such as "employees with less than two years service are entitled to two weeks sick pay....."
-The words "...are entitled to..." could mean that, irrespective of the employer's intention, sick pay would be construed as a contractual right.
+The use of such words as “entitled” has led to courts or tribunals deciding that the term should be construed as a contractual right (Court of Appeal: Keeley v Fosroc International Ltd 2006).
+It is not wise, for example, if sick pay is intended to be discretionary for the employer to then make a statement in the handbook such as “employees with less than two years service are entitled to two weeks sick pay…..”
+The words “...are entitled to...” would probably mean that, irrespective of the employer’s intention, sick pay would be construed as a contractual right.

 To avoid confusion, handbooks should be divided into sections with a clear statement as to which section includes contractual rights and which section includes discretionary benefits.
 As a further safeguard, non-contractual benefits should not be described as “entitlements”.